Ak-dev2002kar/minimalist-calculator/README.md

 - No more "ENOTSUP" errors on Windows

 ### Package Dependencies
+- Updated to latest `tsx` version (eliminates deprecated package warnings)
 - All packages are stable and cross-platform compatible
-- No deprecated packages that cause build warnings
+- `.npmrc` configuration to suppress non-critical warnings

 ## Keyboard Shortcuts